dvidelabs/flatcc/README.md

 The portability layer has some features that are generally important for things like endian handling, and others to provide compatiblity for non-C11 compliant compilers.
 Together this should support most C compilers around.
-However, support for non-mainstream compilers like clang and recent gcc have not been well tested and relies on community feedback.
+However, support for compiler other than recent versions of clang and gcc have not been well tested and relies on community feedback.

 `flatcc` is able encode and decode complex flatbuffer structures as is, and there are no big known issues apart from the above.
 The structure of